- Military Life Cycle

-But there are certain things you should know when you request a penalty-free extension for your federal taxes, including what kinds of extensions require you to pay any tax you owe upfront and those that allow you to delay payment.
+But there are certain things you should know when you request a penalty-free extension for your federal taxes, including what kinds of extensions require you to pay the taxes you owe upfront and which ones allow you to delay your payment.

 There are three types of extensions available to service members: